v186239/ex457_rh_ansible/notes.md

 Virtual EOS vmdk files
 https://www.arista.com/custom_data/aws3-explorer/download-s3-file.php?f=/support/download/vEOS-lab/4.27/vEOS-lab-4.27.5M.vmdk

-Now that you have the two images you can add to your EVE-NG https://www.eve-ng.net/index.php/documentation/howtos/howto-add-arista-veos/
+Now that you have the two images you can add to your EVE-NG.

-Connect to your EVE-NG machine via ssh and copy files.
+Connect to your EVE-NG machine via ssh and copy files and follow these instructions. https://www.eve-ng.net/index.php/documentation/howtos/howto-add-arista-veos/

 Add an Arista node to your EVE-NG toplogy.